Photokeratitis

 Photokeratitis or ultraviolet keratitis is a painful eye condition caused by exposure of insufficiently protected eyes to the ultraviolet (UV) rays from either natural (e.g. intense direct or reflected sunlight) or artificial (e.g. the electric arc during welding) sources.
 Photokeratitis is akin to a sunburn of the cornea and conjunctiva.

 The injury may be prevented by wearing eye protection that blocks most of the ultraviolet radiation, such as welding goggles with the proper filters, a welder's helmet, sunglasses rated for sufficient UV protection, or appropriate snow goggles.
 The condition is usually managed by removal from the source of ultraviolet radiation, covering the corneas, and administration of pain relief.
-Photokeratitis is known by a number of different terms, including snow blindness, arc eye, welder's flash, sand eyes, bake eyes, corneal flash burns, flash burns, niphablepsia, or keratoconjunctivitis photoelectrica.
+Photokeratitis is known by a number of different common names, including snow blindness, sand eyes, bake eyes, and [corneal] flash burns, and, particularly when caused by the viewing of arc discharges, arc eye or welder's flash.
+Alternative medical terms for the condition are niphablepsia and keratoconjunctivitis photoelectrica.

 Signs and symptoms

-Common symptoms include pain, intense tears, eyelid twitching, discomfort from bright light, and constricted pupils.
+Common symptoms include pain, intense tears, eyelid twitching (blepharospasm), discomfort (photophobia) from bright light, and constricted pupils.

 Cause

+The arc flash from welding is a common cause of photokeratitis.
+The welder here is wearing eye protection.

 Any intense exposure to UV light can lead to photokeratitis.
 In 2010, the Department of Optometry at the Dublin Institute of Technology published that the threshold for photokeratitis is 0.12 J/m^{2}.
-(Prior to this, in 1975, the Division of Biological Effects at the US Bureau of Radiological Health had published that the human threshold for photokeratitis is 50 J/m^{2}.)
+(Prior to this, in 1975, the Division of Biological Effects at the United States Bureau of Radiological Health had published that the human threshold for photokeratitis is 50 J/m^{2}.)
 Common causes include welding with failure to use adequate eye protection such as an appropriate welding helmet or welding goggles.
 This is termed arc eye, while photokeratitis caused by exposure to sunlight reflected from ice and snow, particularly at elevation, is commonly called snow blindness.
 It can also occur due to using tanning beds without proper eyewear.
 Natural sources include bright sunlight reflected from snow or ice or, less commonly, from sea or sand.
 Fresh snow reflects about 80% of the UV radiation compared to a dry, sandy beach (15%) or sea foam (25%).
 This is especially a problem in polar regions and at high altitudes, as with about every 300 m of elevation (above sea level), the intensity of ultraviolet rays increases by four percent.